-For my recommendation for best paper alternative for any wet palette keep reading!
+For my recommendation for best paper alternative for any wet palette read on below.

 I’ve tried all types of wet palettes: the Do-It-Yourself (DIY) disaster and even the fancier “Everlasting Wet Palette” (Red Grass Games).
 These are either mold-farms or over-hyped and expensive palettes.